erincalhoun/fair-training-sop/docs/index.md

 # FAIR training SOP

+!!!
 Under construction!

-Based on the principles outlined in the [Ten simple rules for making training materials FAIR](https://doi.org/10.1371/journal.pcbi.1007854).
+Based on the principles outlined in the [Ten simple rules for making training materials FAIR](https://doi.org/10.1371/journal.pcbi.1007854) and the FAIR training handbook.

 ## Notes for creating the SOP